sivklap/appsflyer-bootcamp/README.md

 ### Installation

-1. **Fork the template repository to your own user** If you are orking as a team, you can choose one member to fork the template repository to their own user, and then share the repository with the rest of the team.
+1. **Fork the template repository to your own user** If you are working as a team, you can choose one member to fork the template repository to their own user, and then share the repository with the rest of the team.